Wobbleyaj1/NICHE/README.md

 Application Tracking: Monitor your application status and receive actionable insights to improve your chances of success.

+Résumé Builder: Create a polished and professional resume directly within NICHE.
+Use our easy-to-use tools to input your experience, skills, and education, and choose from various templates to craft a resume that stands out.

 ### Getting Started
 **Prerequisites**
 Make sure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.